 If it is a combination part, we have to go to the respective archive folder for each region and grep the erppartnumber as detailed in the above steps.
 Then sum the quantity values obtained for each region and compare it with digital portal.

-The actual unique key for the item is combination of divisioncode,mfcode and erppartnumber.
+NOTE: The actual unique key for the item is combination of divisioncode,mfcode and erppartnumber.
 Thus we need to cross check if the divisioncode and mfcode for the record returned is same as that returned in the preprod DB (AVS93DB).
 If there is same erppartnumber for different divisioncode or mfcode we need to ignore that record from our analysis.
+For example, consider an item having DIVISIONCODE- ‘E’, MFCODE –‘INF’ and ERPPARTNUMBER=’ YOB3A21B1H9AE2’.
+Now, there can be another item with same erppartnumber but with different mfcode or divisioncode (occurs rarely).
+So if we are searching the feed file for finding quantity for first part using the erppartnumber (grep “<erppartnumber>”), the other part having same erppartnumber will also come up in the search result.
+Thus we have to make sure that the mfcode and divisioncode of the returned parts are also same as the part we are searching.

 Step 2: